Juju

-Juju (also styled or romanized as ju-ju) is a spiritual belief system and group of associated practices incorporating the use of ritual objects, such as amulets and spells, affiliated with religious observances in central West Africa, namely by the people of Nigeria, Benin, Togo, and Ghana.
+Juju (also styled or romanized as ju-ju) is a spiritual belief system and group of associated practices incorporating the use of ritual objects, such as amulets and spells, affiliated with religious observances in central West Africa, namely by the people of Nigeria, Benin, Togo, Cameroon and Ghana.

 The term has been applied to traditional Western African religions, which incorporated the use of objects such as amulets, and spells into spiritual practices.
 In a general sense, the term "juju" can be used to refer to magical properties dealing with luck, whether good or bad.
-The name is also associated with the music genre, Jùjú as well as a slang term for the energy of something or someone.

 Etymology

-The term juju is has origins in the Hausa language where it means "evil spirit."
+The term juju has origins in the Hausa language where it means "evil spirit."
 Some believe it is derived from the French word joujou, which means "plaything."